weijia1995/On-Fire/README.md

 To run:
   python simliarity_2.py

+### User Interface

+Before run:
+    go to the folder named "user_interface"
+To run:
+    python3 manage.py runserver

-## All results are saved to shorten runing time
+### All results are saved to shorten runing time